Leon924/Leon924.github.io/_pages/hobby.md

 ---

 ## Basketball
-- bad news: foot injury!
+- suffered a fracture of the fifth metatarsal bone of my left foot in 22th May!

+## Bodybuilding
+- bench press： PB 110KG
+- Squat：PB 140KG

+## Running
+- 24.44min@5KM

 ## Swimming

--